-Three twelve-year old students in the studio of Celia Knight in Acton, Massachusetts, developed a comic company, Little Sketch Incorporation, during their time in art class.
+Three twelve-year-old students in the studio of Celia Knight in Acton, Massachusetts, developed a comic company, Little Sketch Incorporation, during their time in art class.
 Their work shows collaborative entrepreneurship over multiple years, and flexible thinking in the midst of the COVID-19 pandemic.
-Their written reflections display Celia’s emphasis on teaching habits of mind in her studio.
+Their written reflections display Celia’s emphasis on teaching with Studio Habits of Mind.

 Daniel, David, and Varun developed Robot World 1 & 2 and sold them at the Massachusetts Comic Con for kids.
 They worked in art class, found additional time in their regular classroom work, and continued at home.
 They created a comic company, Little Sketch Incorporation, and continue to be very dedicated.
 Just as the pandemic hit, they were reaching the end stages of creating Robot World 3.
 The artists adapted, developing a digital version of the book so they could still collaborate with each other, and created a company website for updates, video messages for customers, and “character chats.”

-In what follows, the artists reflect on their work, referring to Studio Habits of Mind like envisioning and understand art worlds, which Celia emphasizes in her studio :
+In what follows, the artists reflect on their work, referring to Studio Habits of Mind, like Envision and Understand Art Worlds, which Celia emphasizes in her studio :

 We used different shades and revised based on feedback.
 I chose to make this piece of artwork because I wanted to make some hand-drawn comics since they are virtually non-existent in the world.
 I also am very proud of my artwork because I dedicated over three years to this long-term project. – David on Robot World, Book 2